bbauska/W3Cx-3of5/README.md

 readAsArrayBuffer is often used for purposes such as reading audio samples that should be loaded in memory and played using the WebAudio API, or for loading textures that you will use with WebGL for 3D animations.

-##### Example: read a local audio file and play it with the WebAudio API
+<h4>Example: read a local audio file and play it with the WebAudio API</h4>

 The WebAudio API is useful for reading audio sound samples from memory (no streaming), and has been designed for music application and games.
 This example shows how a local audio file can be read and played directly in the browser, without the need for a server!

-[Example on JSBin](https://jsbin.com/xepexuy/1/edit?html,output) (does not work on IE, as it does not support the WebAudio API).
+<a href="https://jsbin.com/xepexuy/1/edit?html,output">Example on JSBin</a> (does not work on IE, as it does not support the WebAudio API).
 We could not embed it here on the edX platform as it prevents code that uses Ajax to run in its pages.

 <!------------------------------------------------------------------------------------------------>
 <!-------------------------- 316.  (xxx) ----------------------------->